20k/crapmud_documentation/README.md

 ### Other

-#up scriptname -> will upload a script to the server
+\#up scriptname -> will upload a script to the server

-#dry scriptname -> will test run a script upload to the server but not commit the changes
+\#dry scriptname -> will test run a script upload to the server but not commit the changes

-#private scriptname -> will make a script private
+\#private scriptname -> will make a script private

-#public scriptname -> will make a script public
+\#public scriptname -> will make a script public

-#remove scriptname -> will remove a script from the server
+\#remove scriptname -> will remove a script from the server

 \# -> lists all local scripts for that user

 \#dir -> opens the script directory (shared between users)

 \#edit scriptname -> creates or opens a script for editing

+\#clear_autos -> clears autocompletes, not scriptable

+\#shutdown -> shuts down the client

 ### Calling Scripts from a String